Gestify-ML/yolo/README.md

 * `--project`, The directory to store the model under.
 * `--base-model`, The base model to train from.
 This can be one from Ultralytics like `yolo11n.pt` or a local model, say one that was pruned.
 * `--resume`, resume training a model if it was stopped or interrupted.
 This should not be used if training a model that was just pruned, in that case treat it as a base model.
+* `--pruned-model`, switch that is needed if the base model is pruned.
+This maintains the pruning.
+* `--epochs`, maximum number of epochs to train for.
+* `--patience`, how many epochs to wait without validation improvement to stop early.

 ---